Arabic and Islamic Metaphysics

 - Averroes, Compendio de Metafísica.
 Texto árabe con traducción y notas por C. Q. Rodriguez, Maestre, Madrid 1919.

-- Van den Bergh, S., Die Epitome der Metaphysik des Averroes übersetzt und mit einer Einleitung und Erläuterung versehen, Brill, Leiden 1924, repr.
-1970.
+- Van den Bergh, Simon, Die Epitome der Metaphysik des Averroes übersetzt und mit einer Einleitung und Erläuterung versehen, Leiden: Brill, 1924, reprinted 1970.

 - Averroes, On Aristotle’s Metaphysics.
-An annotated translation of the so-called “Epitome”, ed. by Rüdiger Arnzen (Scientia Graeco-Arabica, vol. 5), De Gruyter, Berlin 2010.
+An annotated translation of the so-called “Epitome”, (Scientia Graeco-Arabica, 5), Rüdiger Arnzen (ed.), Berlin: De Gruyter, 2010.

-- Neuwirth, A., ʿAbd al-Laṭīf al-Baġdādī’s Bearbeitung von Buch Lambda der aristotelischen Metaphysik, Steiner, Wiesbaden 1976
+- Neuwirth, Angelika, ʿAbd al-Laṭīf al-Baġdādī’s Bearbeitung von Buch Lambda der aristotelischen Metaphysik, (Veröffentlichungen der Orientalischen Kommission, 27), Wiesbaden: Steiner, 1976

 - Al-Ġazālī, The Incoherence of the Philosophers.
-A Parallel English-Arabic text translated, introduced, and annotated by M. E. Marmura, Brigham Young University Press, Provo (Utah) 2000.
+A Parallel English-Arabic text translated, introduced, and annotated by M. E. Marmura, Provo UT: Brigham Young University Press, 2000.

-- Acar, R., 2005, Talking about God and Talking about Creation.
-Avicenna’s and Thomas Aquinas’ Positions, Brill, Leiden-Boston.
+- Acar, Rahim, 2005, Talking about God and Talking about Creation.
+Avicenna’s and Thomas Aquinas’ Positions, Leiden-Boston: Brill.

 - –––, 2007c, “Knowledge of Universals and Particulars in the Baghdad School”, Documenti e Studi sulla Tradizione Filosofica Medievale, 18: 141–164.